 Optometrists are listed in the 'Yellow Pages' of your telephone book.

 Eye specialists are listed with registered medical practitioners at the front of the white pages of your telephone book.

-Search online for local optometrists New Zealand Association of Optometrists (NZ), 2015
+Search online for local optometrists NZ Association of Optometrists, 2015

 |Kenny is a therapeutic optometrist at Eye Institute and Counties Manukau District Health Board.
 Kenny has a clinical background in ocular surface disease & retina, along with research experience in retinal imaging and macular disease.|